-FORENSIC ARCHAEOLOGY AND HUMAN RIGHTS VIOLATIONS

-FORENSIC ARCHAEOLOGY AND HUMAN RIGHTS VIOLATIONS

-Edited by

-ROXANA FERLLINI, B.Sc., M.A., RFP

-Co-ordinator M.Sc.
-Forensic Archaeological Science

-Institute of Archaeology

-University College London

-London, United Kingdom

-(With 15 Other Contributors)
+FORENSIC ARCHAEOLOGY AND HUMAN RIGHTS VIOLATIONS FORENSIC ARCHAEOLOGY AND HUMAN RIGHTS VIOLATIONS Edited by ROXANA FERLLINI, B.Sc., M.A., RFP Co-ordinator MSc.
+Forensic Archaeological Science Institute of Archaeology University College London London, United Kingdom (With 15 Other Contributors)

 CHARLES C THOMAS • PUBLISHER, LTD. Springfield • Illinois • U.S.A.

-CHARLES C THOMAS • PUBLISHER, LTD. 2600 South First Street Springfield, Illinois 62704

-This book is protected by copyright.
+Published and Distributed Throughout the World by CHARLES C THOMAS • PUBLISHER, LTD. 2600 South First Street Springfield, Illinois 62704 This book is protected by copyright.
 No part of it may be reproduced in any manner without written permission from the publisher.
-All rights reserved.

-© 2007 by CHARLES C THOMAS • PUBLISHER, LTD.
+All rights reserved. © 2007 by CHARLES C THOMAS • PUBLISHER, LTD.

-ISBN 978-0-398-07734-1 (hard) ISBN 978-0-398-07735-8 (paper)

-Library of Congress Catalog Card Number: 2006051293
+ISBN 0-398-07734-7 (hard) ISBN 0-398-07735-5 (paper) Library of Congress Catalog Card Number:

 With THOMAS BOOKS careful attention is given to all details of manufacturing and design.
 It is the Publisher's desire to present books that are satisfactory as to their physical qualities and artistic possibilities and appropriate for their particular use.
 THOMAS BOOKS will be true to those laws of quality that assure a good name and good will.

-Printed in the United States of America UB-R-3

-Library of Congress Cataloging-in-Publication Data
+Printed in the United States of America UB-R-3 Library of Congress Cataloging-in-Publication Data То Mark Goode for his never-ending support.